Takolicious/Broblock/README.md

 >   - You can dye the base color whilst holding a dye and right clicking the block.
 >
 > ![Colors](images/colors.png)
+>
+> - Ajusting the Y position
+>
+>    - You can adjust the block's Y position by holding an amethyst shard in your main hand and right-clicking it.
+Right-click to adjust +Y and right-click while sneaking to adjust the -Y pos.

 ### **Pack compatibility:**